Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 The duration of operations on Mars is determined by the waiting time $t_w$.
-Our goal was to minimise the manned ToF, and ultimately the total duration of the manned part of the mission ($t_{mission} = t_{EtM} + t_{MtE} + t_w$), and for a first exploration mission an extended time for operations is not required.
+Our goal is to minimise the crewed time of flight, and ultimately the total duration of the crewed part of the mission ($t_{mission} = t_{EtM} + t_{MtE} + t_w$), and for a first exploration mission an extended time for operations is not required.
 The waiting time is determined by the time of flight of the EtM and MtE transfers, and depends critically on the heliocentric angle between the planets upon arrival at Mars.
 As we show on section~\ref{sec:Results_Discussion}, for all reasonable values of the parameters of the problem, it is impossible to avoid a prolonged stay on Mars.